gnkhata/ClusterRAG/README.md

-# ClusterRAG (Anonymous Repository)
+# ClusterRAG

 This repository contains the implementation of **ClusterRAG: Cluster-Based Collaborative Filtering for Personalized Retrieval-Augmented Generation**, a collaborative and hybrid user profiling framework for personalized text generation.
-The work has been submitted for review.
+The work has been accepted to the ACL 2026 main conference.
 ClusterRAG enhances retrieval-augmented generation by clustering similar users and leveraging both individual and collaborative profiles during generation.

 The code is evaluated on the **LaMP benchmark**, following the experimental setup described in the accompanying paper.